 - Holiday and Special Closure Dates as Posted on the Archives Entrance

-The mission of the Clay County Archives is to effectively identify, organize and preserve records and artifacts of enduring value in various formats related to Clay County.
-Under the supervision of Archives Specialist Vishi Garig, the Archives ensures the availability and accessibility of these records and artifacts entrusted to them for the use of both present and future generations.
+The mission of the Clay County Archives is to effectively identify, organize and preserve records and artifacts of enduring value in various formats.
+Archives Supervisor Vishi Garig and Archives Specialist Amelia Dixon make sure of the availability and accessibility of these records and artifacts for the use of both present and future generations.

 Our Archives Division promotes programs and provides resources that increase public awareness of and appreciation for Clay County, Florida.
 The Archives operation is closely connected to both our Public Information/Community Outreach staff and also with our Recording Department functions.
 Our Archives staff are available as guest speakers in the community and groups are also welcome to tour the Old Jail, Archives Center, 1890 Courthouse, Clay County History Museum, TAPS Monument, and the main Clay County Courthouse, too.